folio-org/folio-keycloak/docs/keycloak-upgrade.md

 you test by hand is therefore the same image the verification passed on.
 A new commit always produces a new candidate image.

-The comment always shows the latest attempt.
-A later failed run replaces a successful report.
-The verified image is still recoverable in two places: the `Immutable candidate:` line in the job summary of the successful run, and the `keycloak-upgrade-verification` commit status on the verified commit.
+The comment always shows the latest attempt, so a later failed run replaces a successful report.
+The tag of a successful run stays in the job summary of that run.

 ### Who can run it, and what limits apply

 - You need write access to this repository.
 Without it, GitHub does not show the **Run workflow** button at all.
-- A person must start the run.
-A run started by `dependabot[bot]` gets no repository secrets, so the GitHub App token step fails.
 - Only one candidate verification runs at a time, because `applications-poc-tools` also accepts one dispatched run at a time.
 A second run waits for the first one.
 This looks like a hang, but it is not.